docker/docs/content/manuals/subscription/core-subscription/downgrade.md

 > [!IMPORTANT]
 >
-> If you downgrade your personal account from a Pro subscription to a Personal subscription, note that [Personal subscriptions](details.md#docker-personal) don't include collaborators for private repositories, and only 1 private repository is included.
+> If you downgrade your personal account from a Pro subscription to a Personal subscription, note that [Personal subscriptions](details.md#docker-personal) don't include collaborators for private repositories, and only one private repository is included.
 When you downgrade, all collaborators will be removed and additional private repositories are locked.

 ## Before you downgrade